Every career event has a structure.

 The right level of support depends on where you are.

 Some people want a thinking partner from the first signal through to the outcome.
-Others need clarity on one specific stage.
-All of it starts with a Decision Call.
+Others need clarity on one specific situation.
+The entry point is always a Decision Call, where we establish exactly what's happening, what's on the table, and what needs to be covered.

 Not sure where to start?

 If your situation isn't listed, that doesn't mean I can't help.
 Senior career decisions rarely fit neatly into one box.
-Email lisa@nextpositionadvisory.com and describe your situation in a few lines.
+Email lisa@nextpositionadvisory.com or schedule a free 15 minute clarity call.
 I'll tell you honestly whether anything I offer is relevant.